Any Cricut Joy review has to start with the obvious: this machine is TINY!

 Can you split a design into smaller parts and assemble them later?

 You can!
-Design Space does have a feature for the Joy which allows you to take a larger project and split it up into smaller cuts.
+Cricut Design Space does have a feature for the Joy that allows you to take a larger project and split it up into smaller cuts.
 The software will prompt you on which materials to insert and then make the cuts as needed.
 Not all projects can be broken into smaller parts (like a large decal) so depending on what you want to do, this option might not be available.